Coll3ctions/bd_news_vis/README.md

   - sentiment analysis can be augmented with frequency of bias terms
 - automatic crawler (mishuk and salman)
 - how to find a metric of transparency? control dataset?
+- can we use grammar analysis or regx parser or similar tools to understand road accident locations

 ### Possible Journals:
 - AEP